International Student FAQ

 Is the SAT or ACT required for me to be admitted?

 No, International applicants are not required to submit the SAT or ACT score reports.
-However, it is highly recommended as applications for scholarships cannot be reviewed without these scores.
-If you are considering applying for any scholarships we encourage you sit for one of the these exams.
+However, it is highly recommended as applicants cannot be reviewed for academic scholarships without these scores.
+If you would like to be considered for scholarships we encourage you sit for one of the these exams.

 Is there an application deadline?